MicrosoftDocs/sql-docs/azure-sql/database/single-database-create-terraform-quickstart.md

 ---
 title: 'Quickstart: Create an Azure SQL Database server and database using Terraform'
-description: 'In this article, you create an Azure SQL Database server and database using Terraform' ms.topic: quickstart ms.service: sql-database ms.subservice: deployment-configuration
+description: In this article, you create an Azure SQL Database server and database using Terraform. ms.topic: quickstart ms.service: sql-database ms.subservice: deployment-configuration